mmtrebuchet/bpreveal/doc/text/workflow.rst

     :py:mod:`motifSeqletCutoffs<bpreveal.motifSeqletCutoffs>`,
     :py:mod:`motifScan<bpreveal.motifScan>` and
     :py:mod:`motifAddQuantiles<bpreveal.motifAddQuantiles>`.
+11. Use the plotting utilities in :py:mod:`plotting<bpreveal.plotting>` to make impressive graphics with your results.

 ..
     Copyright 2022, 2023, 2024 Charles McAnany.
 This file is part of BPReveal.
 BPReveal is free software: You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
 BPReveal is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with BPReveal.
 If not, see <https://www.gnu.org/licenses/>.  # noqa  # pylint: disable=line-too-long